 ‘It gave me a conceptual depth and the ability to explain why I am doing things.
 That’s what I learnt in that one year of honours.
 It was theory-based and it’s oozed into my work.
 Without it I wouldn’t be able to sell my work to Nike with all those googly eyes and colours.’

 The denouement came one January morning when Nathan walked into a local shop to be confronted with a page one newspaper photograph of Roger Federer wearing one of his T-shirt designs.
 ‘It blew my mind.
 No-one had told me about it and it was like “Whoa!”
-I bought four or five of copies, one for my mum and one my sister.’
+I bought four or five copies, one for my mum and one for my sister.’
 He admits that time was short-lived though.
-‘It’s hard when you have this two weeks of feeling you’re a superstar, and then it fizzles back down – but let’s get on with the show.’
+‘It’s hard when you have these two weeks of feeling you’re a superstar and then it fizzles back down — but let’s get on with the show.’

 For Nathan, the show has only been running a few years.
 He graduated from Swinburne in 2015, yet already he has a widely recognised personal style.
 His heroes are people such as the American graffiti and visual artist Keith Haring and the Brazilian modernist painter Tarsila do Amaral.
 Haring’s strong lines and Tarsila’s bold, contrasting colours and simple compositions are evident in Nathan’s work, but the playfulness, the childish aesthetic is his own.